 This award recognises a mum who has weathered the neonatal journey, who stood strong in the face of heartache, and went above and beyond to support her family during their neonatal journey and / or into childhood.

-This award recognises a dad who has weathered the neonatal journey, who stood strong in the face of heartache, and went above and beyond to support her family during their neonatal journey and / or into childhood.
+This award recognises a dad who has weathered the neonatal journey, who stood strong in the face of heartache, and went above and beyond to support his family during their neonatal journey and / or into childhood.

 This award recognises a grandparent who has gone above and beyond to support their son or daughter who had a baby in the neonatal unit.